jemmadm/code-katas/README.md

 Each directory in this project should represent a specific kata, with a README.md file describing the exercise.
 You might like to list a number of interesting constraints that could be applied in the description.

+## Checking out

+Using IntelliJ, using the ‘VCS’ menu, choose ‘Checkout from Version Control’, then ‘Git’, then enter `https://github.atcloud.io/AutoTrader/code-katas.git` and hit ‘Clone’.
+Choose to open the project, and then choose ‘Enable Auto-Import’ from the green pop up that appears.

+The dependencies should all be set up for you to use JUnit, Hamcrest or AssertJ.
+Maven is packaged with the project so it won’t matter if you don’t have your own installation set up.

+## Reverting your changes

+If you want to revert your local changes you can run `git clean -f -d && git reset HEAD --hard` or use the `revert-local-changes.sh` / `revert-local-changes.bat` scripts in the root of the project.

+## Adding a kata

+The katas are modules, and can be run by calling `./mvn.sh clean verify` or `mvn.bat clean verify` from within them.
+Make sure you copy another module’s `mvn.sh` and `mvn.bat` when adding a new kata.

 ## Kata resources

 **http://codekata.com/**